Doris Lessing: Fiction

 Lessing's fiction is commonly divided into three distinct phases.

 During her Communist phase (1944–56) she wrote radically about social issues, a theme to which she returned in The Good Terrorist (1985).
 Doris Lessing's first novel, The Grass Is Singing, as well as the short stories later collected in African Stories, are set in Southern Rhodesia (today Zimbabwe) where she was then living.

-This was followed by a psychological phase from 1956 to 1969, including the Golden Notebook and the "Children of Violence" quartet.
+This was followed by a psychological phase from 1956 to 1969, including the Golden Notebook and the "Children of Violence" quintet.